 Oldest moon map

 The Megalithic passage tomb at Knowth was built thousands of years ago.
 When it was being excavated, it was discovered that a beam of light from the rising moon would illuminate a certain stone at the back of the passage.

-This stone – labelled 'orthostat 47' – is carved with markings which depict the landscape on the surface of the moon.
+This stone – labeled 'orthostat 47' – is carved with markings that depict the landscape on the surface of the moon.
 They show the shapes of the lunar maria – those dark flat plains on the surface of the moon.
 This is the oldest map of the moon's surface known to man.